NHA-ABDM/DHP-Specs/README.md

-# Decentralized Health Protocol (DHP) Open API Specifications
+# This is forked from Decentralized Health Protocol (DHP) Open API Specifications

+# Following are Release details as when forked here

 ## Latest Release
 0.7.1 | December 28th 2021